TIPS FOR TRAVELING

 ATM Cards/Debit Cards

-Check to see if your bank has "partner banks" overseas.
+If your bank charges significant fees for overseas withdrawals, consider opening an account at a bank that allows fee-free withdrawals.
+You might also check to see if your bank has "partner banks" overseas.
 For example, if you are a Bank of America customer, you will avoid any extra charges by using Barklays Bank or Deutsche Bank overseas.

-Even if you can transfer money from your savings to checking in America, you will only be able to access your primary (usually checking) account when you are in Europe.
+Even if you can transfer money from your savings to checking in America, you may only be able to access your primary (usually checking) account when you are in Europe.
 Make sure that you have deposited all of your spending money into the right account.